Pupil Premium Strategy Statement

-* Results are based on the 2020 Summer Exams which were the Centre Assessed Grades.
+* Results are based on the 2021 Summer Exams which were the Teacher Assessed Grades.
 Nationally the results were shown to be higher than expected, so caution should be taken in comparing these results to prior years.
-Teaching also switched to online from Monday 23rd March 2020, with Year 11 teaching suspended as advised by the Government.
-Year 11 Centre Assessed Grades were benchmarked using the prior year’s national averages and FFT summer analysis package which showed results closer to national average.
+Teaching also switched to online from January to March 2021, with Year 11 Teacher Assessed Grades being evidenced based with a rigours of internal bench marks used.

 Strategy aims for disadvantaged pupils

 |Progress 8||Achieve national average for Progress 8 for the current Year 11 cohort.||August 2022|

 |% Grade 5+ in English and maths||Achieve national average English and maths 5+ scores for similar schools.||August 2022|

 |Literacy and oracy||Improve basic literacy, oracy, numeracy and financial literacy levels.||August 2022|

 |Other||Improve attendance to above national average.||August 2022|

 |Other||PP students to have ambitious career plans for themselves and a clear understanding of progression pathways into post 16 courses and beyond, to realise them.||August 2022|

 |Other||Increased engagement and participation in learning, so that expected progress is made in the classroom leading to raised attainment.||September 2022|

 Teaching priorities for current academic year